Statistical Decision Theory with Counterfactual Loss: Identification under Strong Ignorability

-The additive counterfactual loss equals the sum of two terms; the first term depends on the decision $D^\ast = d$, while the second term does not.
-Moreover, the first term is the sum of weight functions $\omega_k$, each depending only on the corresponding potential outcomes $Y_i(k)$ given the covariates.
-The second term does not depend on the decision and includes all possible interactions of potential outcomes.
+The additive counterfactual loss equals the sum of two terms; the intercept function does not depend on the decision, while the weight function does.
+Moreover, each weight function $\omega_k$ depends only on the corresponding potential outcome given the covariate, whereas the intercept function may include all possible interactions of potential outcomes.
+Although we cannot identify the intercept function, we can ignore it when comparing alternative decision rules because it does not depend on the decision.
+We generally refer to the counterfactual risk induced by an additive counterfactual loss as \emph{additive counterfactual risk}.